Vanishing theorem for tame harmonic bundles via $L^2$-cohomology: Introduction

-If we apply the Simpson-Mochizuki correspondence \cite{Sim90,Moc09} for parabolic Higgs bundles on projective manifolds to \cref{main}, we can obtain the following vanishing theorem for parabolic Higgs bundles. \begin{corx}[=\cref{cor:main}] Let $X$ be a complex projective manifold of dimension $n$, and let $D$ be simple normal crossing divisor on $X$.
-Let $(E, {}_{\bm{a}}E,\theta)$ be poly-stable parabolic Higgs bundle on $(X,D)$ with trivial parabolic degrees which is locally abelian.
-Let $L$ be a line bundle on $X$ equipped with a smooth metric $h_L$ so that its curvature $\sqrt{-1}R(h_L)\geq 0$ and has at least $n-k$ positive eigenvalues.
-Let $P$ be a nef line bundle on $X$.
+\begin{corx}[=\cref{cor:main}] Let $X$ be a complex projective manifold of dimension $n$, and let $D$ be simple normal crossing divisor on $X$.
+Let $(E, {}_{\bm{a}}E,\theta)$ be a locally abelian poly-stable parabolic Higgs bundle on $(X,D)$ with trivial parabolic Chern classes so that $\theta$ has nilpotent residues on $D$.
+Let $L$ be a {holomorphic} line bundle on $X$ equipped with a smooth {Hermitian} metric $h_L$ so that its curvature $\sqrt{-1}R(h_L)\geq 0$ and has at least $n-k$ positive eigenvalues {at every point on $X$ as a real (1,1)-form}.
+Let {$B$} be a nef line bundle on $X$.
 Then for the weight 0 filtration $\diae$ of $(E,{}_{\bm{a}}E,\theta)$, one has